Matbe34/lankir/README.md

 ## Overview

-PDF App is a desktop PDF editor built specifically for Linux, combining the power of Go with a modern web-based UI through Wails.
+Lankir is a desktop PDF editor built specifically for Linux, combining the power of Go with a modern web-based UI through Wails.
 It provides comprehensive PDF viewing capabilities and enterprise-grade digital signature support, including hardware tokens (smart cards) and multiple certificate backends.

 The same binary works as both a **GUI application** and a **CLI tool**, making it perfect for both interactive use and automated workflows.